joephinderink/SharePortation-Protocol--SPP-/general-information.md

 ## Definitions

-Defining terminology and abbreviations used throughout MDS.
+Defining terminology and abbreviations used throughout  SPP.

 * **API** - Application Programming Interface - A function or set of functions that allow one software application to access or communicate with features of a different software application or service.
 * **API Endpoint** - A point at which an API connects with a software application or service.
 * **DOT** - Department of Transportation, usually a city-run agency.
 * **Jurisdiction** - An agency’s area of legal authority to manage and regulate a mobility program in the real world.
-Note there is also an MDS API called [Jurisdiction](/jurisdiction), which is a way to digitally represent this.
+Note there is also an  SPP API called [Jurisdiction](/jurisdiction), which is a way to digitally represent this.
 * **PROW** - Public Right of Way - the physical infrastructure reserved for transportation purposes, examples include sidewalks, curbs, bike lanes, transit lanes and stations, traffic lanes and signals, and public parking.

 [Top][toc]

 ## Devices

-MDS defines the *device* as the unit that transmits GPS or GNSS signals for a particular vehicle.
+ SPP defines the *device* as the unit that transmits GPS or GNSS signals for a particular vehicle.
 A given device must have a UUID (`device_id` below) that is unique within the Provider's fleet.

 Additionally, `device_id` must remain constant for the device's lifetime of service, regardless of the vehicle components that house the device.